If like me you take your morning brew seriously, then a guide to finding the best coffee in Morzine will be super handy! So in no particular order:

 We love it here at Alpage Lapisa, hidden in its own valley is a beautiful petite Alpine refuge.
-The views and homemade tarte steals the show from the coffee however it is the combination of all 3 that makes it truly noteworthy.
+The views and homemade Tarte steals the show from the coffee however it is the combination of all 3 that makes it truly noteworthy.
 The coffee comes with a ceramic lid to keep it warm which is indicative of the thoughtful service.

 Located about 5oom down the piste Ripaille.
-If you book in for lunch and request in advance they can snowmobile you back to the top of the lift through we don’t know why you would not want to ski all the way down!
+If you book in for lunch and request in advance they can snowmobile you back to the top of the lift though we don’t know why you would not want to ski all the way down!

 Bonus! la ferme de Seraussaix (hot chocolate), Avoriaz/Morzine.

 La Ferme De Seraussaix, a working farm with a welcoming shop and cafe area serving hot chocolate made with milk from the farm and where you can go and visit the cows!
 It does not get much better/local than that.
 You can ski to the farm, have your hot chocolate, buy some cheese, then put your skis on and ski round to the barn and visit the cows!
 Last time we went we saw a calf who was born that morning!